ncarlier/feedpushr/README.md

 Other parts of the URL configure the filter.
 The query parameters are the filter properties and the URL fragment configures the filter tags.

-Currently, there are two built-in filter:
+Currently, there are some built-in filter:

 - `title://?prefix=Feedpushr:`:
   This filter will prefix the title of the article with a given value.
 - `fetch://`:
   This filter will attempt to extract the content of the article from the source URL.
+- `minify://`:
+  This filter will minify the HTML content of the article.

 You can chain all the filters you need.